 Katelyn was an honor student at Edison Regional Gifted Center, and an active teenager.
 She held a second-degree black belt in Tae Kwon Do, played basketball and soccer, and was involved in her church.
 Grief counselors were immediately sent to the school to counsel distraught students and staff just before the Christmas break.

-Smith says that Chinese cuisine, except if made at home or by a chef highly trained on allergy management, is too dangerous a choice for those at risk of anaphylaxis due to peanut, nut, sesame or shellfish allergies.
+Smith says that Chinese cuisine, except if made at home or by a chef highly trained on allergy management, is too dangerous a choice for those at risk of anaphylaxis due to peanut, nut, sesame, shellfish, or soy allergies.
 “These are staples in the cuisine, so the risks of cross-contamination or mistakes in such a restaurant kitchen are always high.”

-She urgently reminded people with allergies to take extra care when they are eating foods prepared by others, to always use an auto-injector (EpiPen or Twinject) at the first sign of a serious reaction.
-“In too many of the fatalities, epinephrine is used late or not at all.
+She urgently reminded people with allergies to take extra care when they are eating foods prepared by others, to use an epinephrine auto-injector at the first sign of a serious reaction.
+“In too many fatalities, epinephrine is used late or not at all.
 In case of doubt, please use your auto-injector.”

-The Chicago Public Schools board is investigating Katelyn’s death, and it is not yet known whether Katelyn received an auto-injector dose at school.
+The Chicago Public Schools board is investigating the death of the Chicago teen.
+It is not yet known whether the girl received an auto-injector dose at school.
 Katelyn’s parents are Dr. Maria Ignacio and Michael Carlson.
-Shortly after her death, Mr. Carlson said his daughter was usually careful about her food allergies, but he has not commented since.
+Shortly after her death, Michael Carlson said his daughter was usually careful about her food allergies, but he has not commented since.

 “I know your pain and your suffering that you are now experiencing,” she writes.
 “Sabrina Shannon has a new friend in heaven.
 Sabrina, like Katelyn, the same age, the same circumstances, left our planet to young.
 My prayers and thoughts are with you during this most difficult time.
 I am so sorry for your loss.
 Sara Shannon”

-Friends and relatives write in the guest book of Katelyn’s infectious smile, and dedication to her little brother.
+Friends and relatives write in the guestbook of the Chicago teen’s infectious smile, and dedication to her little brother.
 In a long tribute from one family friend, the picture of what a special young person she was emerges.
 The friend notes Katelyn’s caring approach to younger children:

 “The kids have always looked up to her as a role model in Tae Kwon Do.
 Her smile was exuberant, her energy seamless, and the most amazing thing about Katelyn is that she had the ability to make even the most inconspicuous person feel significant.
 Perhaps this was her gift to the world.”

-Katelyn’s father, Michael Carlson Jr., has filed a lawsuit in Cook Country Circuit Court against the restaurant which provided the food for the classroom party.
-Chinese Inn Restaurant in Niles was asked not to include any foods containing peanuts, peanut oil or peanut sauces because children with peanut allergies would be eating it.
+Katelyn’s father, Michael Carlson Jr., filed a lawsuit in Cook Country Circuit Court in 2011 against the restaurant which provided the food for the classroom party.
+Chinese Inn Restaurant was asked not to include any foods containing peanuts, peanut oil or peanut sauces because children with peanut allergies would be eating it.

 Gil Ross, an attorney for the Carlson family, told the Chicago Tribune that the food was tested by the medical examiner’s office and the University of Nebraska.
 The results showed that the food was “heavily contaminated with peanut products and that this was the tragic cause of this child’s death.”
 The family is seeking more than $100,000 in their lawsuit.